b00f/b00f.github.io/_posts/2022-02-17-security_of_proof_of_stake.md

 ### It's deadly

 The Long Range Attacks are a very [serious attack](https://bitcointalk.org/index.php?topic=1382241.0) for Proof of Stake blockchains.
-Imagine that in a real Proof of Stake blockchain, with random validators, you can obtain (or even buy) the private keys from the early validators.
+Imagine in a real Proof of Stake blockchain, with random validators, you can obtain (or even buy) the private keys from the early validators.
 If you have enough keys, you can reorganize a new fork from the early blocks (even from the genesis block!) and attack the blockchain.
 If you consider that there is no work here, just stake, then reorganizing the blockchain is so easy.